Ian Happ Player Props: Cubs vs. Dodgers

-The Chicago Cubs and Ian Happ, who went 0-for-4 last time out, take on Julio Urias and the Los Angeles Dodgers at Wrigley Field, Friday at 2:20 PM ET.
+After going 1-for-2 in his most recent game, Ian Happ and the Chicago Cubs face the Los Angeles Dodgers (who will hand the ball to Clayton Kershaw) at 2:20 PM ET on Sunday.

-He had a hitless performance in his previous game (0-for-4) against the Dodgers.
+He had a one-hit showing in his previous game (1-for-2) against the Dodgers.

 Ian Happ Game Info & Props vs. the Dodgers